alces-software/flight-appliance-docs/docs/source/apps/apps.rst

 Installing cluster applications
 ===============================

 Alces Flight Compute clusters include access to the online **Gridware** repository of software applications.
-This catalogue `includes over 850 application, library, compiler and MPI versions <http://tiny.cc/gridware>`_ which can be installed and run on your cluster.
+This catalogue :ref:`includes over 850 application, library, compiler and MPI versions <gridware>` which can be installed and run on your cluster.
 Software is installed by selecting it from the catalogue, optionally compiling it on the cluster login node along with any software package dependencies, and installing it in the shared cluster application storage space.
 Once installed, applications can be run on the login and compute nodes interactively, or as part of job-scripts submitted to your cluster scheduler.

 Application catalogue structure
 ===============================